-The Platinum Card® from American Express (American Express is a CreditSesame.com advertiser) is one of the most prestigious rewards cards on the market today.
+The Platinum Card® from American Express (American Express is a CreditSesame.com advertiser) is one of the most prestigious rewards cards on the market today, in our opinion.
 It’s also one of the more expensive cards, as far as annual fees go.
 Are the American Express Platinum travel rewards worth the pricey annual fee?
 Let’s take a look at our analysis.

 The Platinum Card® from American Express overview

 You earn 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel.
 Earn 5X Membership Rewards® points on eligible hotels booked on amextravel.com.
 Redeem your points for rewards from over 500 leading brands in travel, shopping, dining and entertainment purchases online.
 American Express works with airline, hotel and resort partner programs like Delta, and Hilton.
 Additionally, receive up to $200 for Uber rides annually.
 Credit and Uber VIP status available to the Basic Card Member only.

 Beyond that, this Card also offers a generous welcome bonus offer in which eligible new Card Members earn, 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.

 Quick Tip: For your application process your credit score and other factors are taken into consideration, keep in mind that your credit score by itself doesn’t guarantee approval for any credit card offer.
 See your free credit score on Credit Sesame.